Reviewer invitations are sent by email from the submission system. Use the links in the email to accept or decline.

 Manuscripts must meet the criteria for publication described below.
 Manuscripts must also comply with our editorial and publishing policies.

 Reviewers are required to treat all submitted manuscripts in strict confidence and should not share information about submissions with any other parties unless previously agreed with the editor.
 The involvement of a third party in the review must be declared at the time of the submission of the review.

 Correspondence as part of the review process is also to be treated confidentially by all parties.

 We expect that reviewers will not make use of any material or take advantage of any information they gain through the peer review process.

-To be considered for publication in PLOS Genetics, any given Research Article must satisfy the following criteria:
+To be considered for publication in PLOS Pathogens, any given manuscript must satisfy the following criteria:

 - Substantial evidence for its conclusions